42-mraasvel/web-server/documentation/readme/README.md

 	```
 	index index.html index.php;
 	```
 	Specifies the default files to search for if the request target is a directory.
-Stops at the first match.
+The search stops at the first match.

 - CGI (optional)
 	```